 Mutton Nihari, cooking Tips!

-Though not 8 hours but I cook the meat for at least 6-7 hours.
-I start cooking it at 4 a.m. and finish cooking by 11 a.m.
-Nihari is derived from the Arabic word Naahar which stands for the morning.
-It is said that the Nawabs used to eat it as part of breakfast after the Fajr.
-I am not a religious person yet I prefer cooking it in the early morning.
-I somehow feel the early morning helps in making the Nihari subtle!
+While I may not cook the meat for a full 8 hours, I ensure it is cooked for at least 6-7 hours.
+I begin the cooking process at 4 a.m. and finish by 11 a.m.
+The name "Nihari" originates from the Arabic word "Naahar," which translates to "morning."
+It is believed that the Nawabs used to enjoy Nihari as part of their breakfast after the Fajr prayer.
+Although I am not particularly religious, I find cooking it in the early morning somehow contributes to the delicate and nuanced flavors of the dish.

 My Nihari preference!
 Kolkata's favorite winter delicacy, Nalli Nihari!